dokku/dokku/docs/deployment/methods/git.md

 ## Usage

+> [!WARNING]
-> Warning: Pushing from a shallow clone is not currently supported and may have undefined behavior.
+> Pushing from a shallow clone is not currently supported and may have undefined behavior.
 Please unshallow your local repository before pushing to a Dokku app to avoid potential errors in the deployment process.

 ### Initializing an application